rfc-2549/sakisafe/doc/index.md

 ```$DEFAULT_SERVER``` the server that will be used if --server is not
 specified.
 ```$DISPLAY_ASCII``` By default is true, change to 0 if you don't want
-the Lain ascii art to appear when you upload a file.
+the Lain ASCII art to appear when you upload a file.

 the most "official" lainsafe instance is <https://lainsafe.delegao.moe>.